material-components/material-components-ios/contributing/checklist.md

 1. Store unit test files for a component in the directory `components/ComponentName/tests/unit/`
 1. Unit tests may be written in either Objc or Swift.
 Swift is preferred as merely writing them can verify the Objc-to-Swift experience is seamless.
 1. //TODO: helpful ideas for tests
 1. Include unit tests for new functionality.
-1. Inlcude unit tests for bug fixes.
+1. Inlcude unit tests for bug fixes and changes initiated from GitHub issues.
+Name them `ClassNameIssue` + issue number + `Tests`. e.g. `AppBarContainerIssue246Tests`, `FlexibleHeaderControllerIssue176Tests`.
 1. Update existing unit tests for new changes.
 1. Ensure unit tests run with no errors.
 1. Enter YES or NO